St Michael the Archangel's Church, Framlingham: Duke of Richmond

+Coat of arms of the Duke of Richmond, quartered with the Howard family arms (by his marriage to Lady Mary, daughter of the 3rd Duke of Norfolk) on his tomb in Framlingham Church.

-Henry FitzRoy, Duke of Richmond and Somerset (1519–1536), an illegitimate son of Henry VIII by his mistress Elizabeth Blount, is buried in the church in an ornate tomb.
+Henry FitzRoy, Duke of Richmond and Somerset (1519–1536), an illegitimate son of Henry VIII by his mistress Elizabeth Blount, is buried in the church in an beautiful ornate tomb.

-The Duke of Richmond died in 1536 and was originally buried at Thetford Priory.
-Despite being illegitimately born, the King promoted FitzRoy to high honours and titles as he was, at that time, his only son to survived for more than a few days.
+The Duke died in July 1536 and was initially buried in the Thetford Priory, originally burial place of the Howard family members.
+Despite being illegitimate, the King promoted his son to high positions, honors, and titles since at that time he was his only surviving male.
 In his desire to promote the interests of his family, the 3rd Duke of Norfolk had arranged a betrothal between his daughter Mary and FitzRoy.
 The couple was married, but due to their young ages did not live together and the consummation of the marriage was prevented by FitzRoy's early death from consumption when he was only 17.
 The responsibility for FitzRoy's burial was placed upon the Duke of Norfolk by King Henry who seems to have lost interest in his son, once dead.
 After the dissolution of Thetford, the tomb and its body were brought to Framlingham and Mary FitzRoy was also buried here after her death in December 1557.